SAuderset/MixteCaSo/README.md

 * SOURCE = cite key of the source file (Josserand 1983)
 * PAGE = page number of correspondence set

+### variables
+#### variables_segments
+This file contains the coding of the sound changes.
+For each sample language and each identified sound change, it indicates whether this change is present, absent, or NA.
+Each column is a change (labeled by its ID) and each row is a doculect.

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]